 What to do with this activity?

 As a parent you want to keep your child safe both physically and mentally.
 Nowadays it is important to recognise the risks as well as the positives of your child's online life.
-If your child uses computers or a mobile phone you need to try to have open chats with them about it.
-These are the important points.
+If your child uses computers or a mobile phone you need to have open chats with them.
 Encourage them to:

 2) Always behave on the internet in a way that makes themselves proud - no bullying, kind and careful language.
 Think twice before posting.

 5) Don't photograph or video other people without their permission - they wouldn't like it themselves.

-6) Don't believe everything you read online - check who is writing the information.
+6) Don't believe everything you read online - check who is writing it.